About

 I’m a Canadian writer who’s spent almost half his life abroad.
 I received an M.A. in Creative Writing (at Montréal’s Concordia University) back in 2001, and then I set out to see the world.
 At the moment, I’m back in South Korea, after a few years spent in Vietnam.

 Along the way, I’ve worked as a professor at a few South Korea universities, where I’ve taught Canadian Literature, Creative and Journalistic Writing, American Culture, and survey courses in Stage Drama and Poetry.
-These days I work at Korea University and mostly teach academic composition and public speaking courses.
+These days I work at Korea University and mostly teach academic composition and public speaking courses, though I also teach a popular Science Fiction course.

 Where has your work appeared?